greim/freeloader/README.markdown

 ## Usage `$(anything).freeloader()`

 This is a helper jQuery plugin to explicitly tell freeloader to check a given section of the DOM for unbound elements.
 You don't need to do this when you do `freeloader.navigate()`, however if you load new content into the page by some other means, you'll need to do this.
 This method is [idempotent](http://en.wikipedia.org/wiki/Idempotence), so calling it multiple times has no adverse affect other than using up a few extra CPU cycles.
+Warning: only call this on live DOM nodes, otherwise it will puke.

 # Freeloader Philosophy